Comparing GoHealth (GOCO) and Its Competitors

-GoHealth (NASDAQ: GOCO) is one of 31 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its rivals?
-We will compare GoHealth to similar companies based on the strength of its earnings, risk, institutional ownership, analyst recommendations, valuation, dividends and profitability.
+GoHealth (NASDAQ: GOCO) is one of 31 public companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its peers?
+We will compare GoHealth to similar businesses based on the strength of its institutional ownership, earnings, analyst recommendations, valuation, risk, profitability and dividends.

 Profitability

-This table compares GoHealth and its rivals’ net margins, return on equity and return on assets.
+This table compares GoHealth and its peers’ net margins, return on equity and return on assets.

 |Net Margins